Despite drop in interest, these local candidates are more motivated than ever | CBC News

 Her reeve, 79-year-old Henry Hogg, was set to be acclaimed when she put her candidacy in on the final day, though she said the decision was long in the works.

-In McLean's eyes, the time has come for new voices, and she says without them, people become discouraged and less politically engaged.
+In McLean's eyes, the time has come for new voices and she said without them, people become discouraged and less politically engaged.
 McLean said she hopes by running she's inspiring more people to run in the next election.

 "I feel like I've already won.
 Not the election, but I've won because I've got people talking."